Tag: faithfulness

 1 Samuel 2:1–10, John 8:31–36

-Hannah’s joy-filled prayer of for her Samuel is the wonderful response of a woman who had been denied the (cultural) gift children…and then was gifted Samuel.
+Hannah’s joy-filled prayer of praise for her son Samuel is the wonderful response of a woman who had been denied the (cultural) gift children…and then was gifted Samuel.
 In her case, it was the rival wife (Peninnah) who continually taunted her.
 Hannah’s (and Peninnah’s) husband, Elkanah, her despite her childlessness, and during the special festivals, gave her a double portion, giving her honor above Peninnah.
-Elkanah did his best to make Hannah feel worthy and loved, but her heart wasn’t on the same page.
+Elkanah did his best to make Hannah feel and loved, but her heart wasn’t on the same page.
 She went to the Lord in prayer, and the Lord answered her.

 Samuel was born, and Hannah’s shame was done away with.
 This prayer is amazing.
 There is joy, praise, thanksgiving…and bittersweetness.